katerega/UMNN/README.md

 the net but to the price of a higher memory cost.
 - `UMNNMAF.py` contains the implementation of the different networks required by UMNN.
 - `UMNNMAFFlow.py` contains the implementation of flows made of UMNNs.
 - Check [here](https://github.com/AWehenkel/generalized-UMNN/) if you are interested by modeling functions that are monotonic with respect to more than one input variable.
-(Fell free to reach me for more details)
+Feel free to reach me for more details!

 ## What's new in 1.5?
 The inversion is now performed exactly by solving another integral.
 Namely, it is derived